Chemistry

 Laboratory Requirements and Equipment

+IMPORTANT!
 For safety reasons, both you and your parents must read the safety procedures before starting the lab sequence.
 Your parents must sign and send a copy of the lab permission letter to me before I can accept any lab reports from you for credit.

 Lab Equipment

 In addition to the equipment listed below, many labs will use common household items, such as paper, pens, rulers, cups or jars, food samples, cleaning solutions, plastic bags, etc. These will be listed in the equipment section of the individual labs.
-In addition to equipment, the field labs require that you have an outdoor area which you can study throughout the year.

 Standard Chemistry Equipment list